spiral/docs/orm/basics.md

 > You can create your own accessors by implementing `RecordAccessorInterface`, also check [JsonDocument] (/odm/standalone.md) accessor.

 ## Delete Records
 You can delete any existed Record by executing it's method "delete".
+There is not much to talk about it.

 ## Events and Traits
-As DataEntity model, Record declares few [events] (/components/events.md) which you can handle to track or handle model behaviour:
+As DataEntity model, Record declares few [events] (/components/events.md) which you can handle to track or change model behaviour:

 Event                   | Context                                   | Return | Description
 ---                     | ---                                       | ---    | ---